cgwire/zou/docs/troubleshooting.md

 Zou cannot connect to it.
 Zou cannot run properly in that case.

-NB: Database refers to Posgres, Key Value Store refers to Redis, Event Stream refers to `zou-events` service, job queue refers to `zou-rq` service.
+NB: Database refers to Posgres, Key Value Store refers to Redis, Event Stream refers to `zou-events` service, job queue refers to `zou-jobs` service.

 # Changing password